-New IFRSs Description IFRS 17 (including the June 2020 and December 2021 Insurance Contracts amendments to IFRS 17) IFRS 10 and IAS 28 (amendments) Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IAS 1 Classification of Liabilities as Current or Non-current Amendments to IAS 1 Non-current Liabilities with Covenants Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Amendments to IFRS 16 Lease Liability in a Sale and Leaseback a.
+New IFRS Accounting Standards Description IFRS 10 and IAS 28 (amendments) Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IAS 1 Classification of Liabilities as Current or Non-current Amendments to IAS 1 Non-current Liabilities with Covenants Amendments to IAS 7 and IFRS 7 Supplier Finance Agreement Amendments to IAS 21 Lack of Exchangeability Amendments to IFRS 16 Lease Liability in a Sale and Leaseback a.
 Statement of compliance

-The Company anticipates that the application of these amendments may have an impact on the consolidated financial statements in future periods should such transactions arise.
+The Company anticipates that the application of these amendments may have an impact on the consolidated financial statements in future periods and is in the process of assessing the potential impact of these amendments.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
-The accompanying consolidated financial statements have been prepared in conformity with IFRS issued by the IASB.
+The accompanying consolidated financial statements have been prepared in conformity with IFRS Accounting Standards issued by the IASB.

-b.
 Basis of preparation